WARC School Courses

 - In-person orientation

-- 5 Courses and a Culminating Practicum
+- 3 Courses, 2 Special Topic Courses, and a Culminating Practicum

-- 4 week courses
+- 6-week courses

-- 1 month break between courses
+- 2-week break between courses

 - 2 hr virtual classes